Choosing Your Baby’s Doctor

 As you busily prepare and plan for your new arrival, one of the most important decisions you will make will be choosing a doctor to care for your baby.

 Metro’s Health’s pediatricians and family practice physicians are dedicated to helping new parents raise healthy, happy children.
 They are passionate about working with babies, and their parents, to provide the care you have come to expect from Metro Health.

 Topics to consider when choosing a doctor for your baby

 The following information may be helpful for you when choosing your baby’s doctor:

 Your baby’s pediatrician or family practice doctor will:

-- Communicates with you, listens to you and answers your questions
+• Communicate with you, listen to you and answer your questions

 When should I start looking for a doctor for my baby?